HewlettPackard/green-dcc/sphinx/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DCRL-Green
+Sustain-DC
 ==========

-DCRL-green is a framework for testing Multi-Agent Reinforcement Learning (MARL) algorithms that optimizes data centers for multiple objectives of carbon footprint reduction, energy consumption, and energy cost.
+Sustain-DC is a framework for testing Multi-Agent Reinforcement Learning (MARL) algorithms that optimizes data centers for multiple objectives of carbon footprint reduction, energy consumption, and energy cost.

 It uses OpenAI Gym standard and supports modeling and control of three different types of problems: